 No vote of Hertz Holdings' stockholders is required to authorize or effectuate the Spin-Off.
-Hertz Holdings has obtained stockholder approval of a reverse stock split at one of nine ratios, 1-for-2, 1-for-3, 1-for-4, 1-for-5, 1-for-6, 1-for-8, 1-for-10, 1-for-15 or 1-for-20, as determined by the board of directors.
+However, prior to the Spin-Off, Hertz Holdings intends to seek stockholder approval of a reverse stock split at one of nine ratios, 1-for-2, 1-for-3, 1-for-4, 1-for-5, 1-for-6, 1-for-8, 1-for-10, 1-for-15 or 1-for-20, as determined by the board of directors.
 Based on discussions with our financial advisors, we believe the trading price of the common stock after the Spin-Off may be significantly lower than the current market price due to the fact that the rental car business will no longer be part of Hertz Holdings.
 We believe the reverse stock split may make our common stock a more attractive investment for many investors, particularly investors who have limitations on owning lower-priced stocks.
-The implementation of the reverse stock split would be effective immediately following the Spin-Off.
-If the reverse stock split is implemented, the number of authorized shares of common stock will be reduced in a proportional manner to the reverse stock split ratio.
+The implementation of the reverse stock split is implemented, the number of authorized shares of common stock will be reduced in a proportional manner to the reverse stock split ratio.